Gunnedah: Climate

-Gunnedah has a subtropical climate with temperatures regularly rising above 40 °C in summer and dropping below 0 °C in winter.
+Gunnedah has a textbook subtropical climate with characteristics of a hot semi-arid climate (BSh), with temperatures regularly exceeding 40 °C in summer and dropping below 0 °C in winter.
 This is due to the town's far inland location on the North West Slopes.
 Its average annual rainfall is 632.9 mm, which is spread throughout the year, however severe thunderstorms in the summer months often cause heavy downpours which boost rainfall totals.